Skip to main content

 The practical next step is to run that pilot and make passing those checkpoints a release condition, not a nice-to-have.
 When your first batch of payouts can be reviewed end to end with no gaps in evidence and no ambiguity in ownership, then you have something worth scaling.

-The provided excerpts do not give a formal MAS or ABS rail-versus-overlay definition.
-What is supported is that FAST means Fast And Secure Transfers, while PayNow is described as a digital payment service introduced by the Association of Banks in Singapore in 2017 for instant transfers using linked identifiers (for example, mobile number or NRIC/FIN).
-In this source set, they are related but described differently.
+FAST means Fast And Secure Transfers, while PayNow is described as a digital payment service introduced by the Association of Banks in Singapore in 2017 for instant transfers using linked identifiers (for example, mobile number or NRIC/FIN).
+They are related but described differently.
+For a formal MAS or ABS rail-versus-overlay definition, consult the relevant authority.

 The provided excerpts do not confirm that eligible non-bank financial institutions or a Major Payment Institution can directly access FAST or PayNow.
 If that question affects your launch path, get confirmation from primary MAS materials or provider contracts.

-Not from these excerpts alone.
-They do not confirm PayNow Corporate, entity payout support, or UEN-linked contractor flows.
+PayNow Corporate, entity payout support, and UEN-linked contractor flows are not confirmed here.
 If this matters for your use case, get written confirmation from the participating bank or payment partner.

 The cited excerpts do not prove 24/7/365 availability.
 They support instant transfers, but they do not state a contractual uptime promise.